michaelwknott/michaelwknott.github.io/content/blog-setup.md

 I ran the following commands to create my second commit and push the changes to GitHub:

-git add .
+`git add .`

-git commit -m 'initial pelican commit to content' git push origin content
+`git commit -m 'initial pelican commit to content'`

+`git push origin content`

 ### Check the site is properly configured by running a development server

-To view the website in a locally I ran:
+To view the website locally I ran:

 `pelican content -o output -s publishconf.py`